carpentries-incubator/jekyll-pages-novice/_episodes/07-templates.md

 - "You can avoid duplicated effort by basing new layouts on previous ones"
 ---

+Elements that will appear on every page across our website, like the banner image we `include`d in our pages in the previous section, form part of the structure of the page: unlike the content specific to each page, these structural elements do not change from page to page.
+As such, although the `include` tags reduce the pain we endure when adjusting that repeated content, it is not good practice to `include` the same content over and over again.
+This structure can instead be defined within the _layout_ of the pages of the site.

 > ## Expanding the layout
 >
 > We will probably want to include the contact line we added in the previous section